 While a minor or a double major might make you more marketable, both professionally and for graduate study, both are time—and energy—intensive.
 Most students find that one major is more than enough.

-Need help finding a major?
-We've got you covered.
-Plus: here's our list of Top 10 College Majors based on research covering job prospects, alumni salaries, and popularity.
+Need help?
+Browse majors and learn more about them with our college majors search tool.
+Plus: Here's our list of Top 10 College Majors based on research covering job prospects, alumni salaries, and popularity.